SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Conclusion

 \section{Conclusion}

 Our results demonstrate that event-driven spiking activations are not only capable of language generation, but they can do so with fewer high-cost operations.
 We develop techniques that promote lightweight models for the NLP community, and make large-scale models for the neuromorphic and SNN community more effective.
 We demonstrate how large SNNs can be trained in a way that harnesses advances in transformers and our own serialized version of the attention mechanisms.
-An open-source repository for training SpikeGPT, along with a set of fine-tuned models will be made available online upon conclusion of the anonymous peer review process.
-These have been included in the supplementary materials in the meantime.
 We expect this research can open new directions for large-scale SNNs.